beemesh/iroh-sdht/README.md

 This crate provides a small, self‑contained distributed hash table that combines:

 - **Kademlia‑style routing**
-  256‑bit node IDs and keys, XOR distance, and bucketed routing tables.
+  32‑byte node IDs and keys derived from BLAKE3, XOR distance, and bucketed routing tables.

 - **Coral‑style sloppy DHT behavior**
   Peers are grouped into **latency‑based tiers**, and lookups escalate from fast/near tiers to slower/further ones.